cjbutterworth1996/Stealth-AI/readme.md

 Solution:

 # Heuristic 3 - User control and freedom #

+Heuristic: Users often perform actions by mistake.
+They need a clearly marked "emergency exit" to leave the unwanted action without having to go through an extended process.

 Analysis: There is currently no way to exit the game or reset the level.
 A pause function and option to reset the level or exit the level/game needs to be added to allow the user freedom to easily try again or quit the game.